InQuant/trac_pytest/README.md

       trac
     arguments = '${buildout:directory}/src/' + sys.argv[1]

-Then call pytest with an module as parameter:
+Then call pytest with a module as parameter:

     ./bin/py.test testmodule